WallStreetMojo

 Net Investment

-Net investment is the net amount invested by the company on its capital assets, which is calculated as the capital expenditure for the period less non-cash depreciation and amortization for the period, and it indicates how much is the company investing in maintaining the life of its assets and attaining future growth in the business.
+Net investment is the net amount invested by the company on its capital assets, which is calculated as the capital expenditure for the period less non-cash depreciation and amortization for the period.
+The net investment figure derived indicates the amount the company invests in maintaining the life of its assets and attaining future growth in the business.

 Net Investment Explained

+Net investment is the amount the company spends over and above the depreciation on acquiring new assets or maintaining existing assets.
 Every business, big or small, uses assets to generate revenues and earn profits.
 These assets go through wear and tear in the normal course of business.
 The assets essentially lose their useful life, and to maintain the business as a going concern, the assets base has to replenished by investing capital on them.
-Net investment is an amount the company spends over and above the depreciation on acquiring new assets or maintaining existing assets.

 Net Investment = Capital Expenditure – Non-Cash Depreciation & Amortisation